alexanderbazhenoff/ansible-collection-linux/roles/bareos/README.md

 the same host, but without database (see [example](#6-install-bareos-with-pre-installed-database-and-copy-pre-defined-configs)).
 So you can preinstall database first.
-- Installation of Bareos Web UI (e.g. connect to Bareos director on onther host).
+- Installation of Bareos Web UI (e.g. connect Bareos director to another host).
 This usage scenario without Web UI pre-configuration, but you can upload additional predefined configs to `/etc` (optional, see [**bareos_configs_to_copy** variable](#role-variables)).
 - Installation of Bareos Director without Web UI and pre-configuration (but you can also upload additional predefined